 Portland coment is the most widely used construction material in the world.
-Since 1897, the nume Lehigh has meant quality in the coment industry.
+Since 1897, the name Lehigh has meant quality in the coment industry.
 Lehigh White Coment has a well established reputation for serving the construction industry with high performance products that encourage creativity and ensure longevity.

-Lahigh White Coment is the foremost supplier of white coments in North America; the company actively participates in educational programs, trade associations and industry expositions throughout the United States.
+Lahigh White Cament is the foremost supplier of white comparts in North America; the company actively participates in educational programs, trada associations and industry expositions throughout the United States.